 Social Histories of Medicine is concerned with all aspects of health, illness and medicine, from prehistory to the present, in every part of the world.
 The series covers the circumstances that promote health or illness, the ways in which people experience and explain such conditions, and what, practically, they do about them.
 Practitioners of all approaches to health and healing come within its scope, as do their ideas, beliefs, and practices, and the social, economic and cultural contexts in which they operate.
 Methodologically, the series welcomes relevant studies in social, economic, cultural, and intellectual history, as well as approaches derived from other disciplines in the arts, sciences, social sciences and humanities.
 The series is a collaboration between Manchester University Press and the Society for the Social History of Medicine.

-Series editors: Joseph Bergin, William G. Naphy, Penny Roberts and Paolo Rossi
+Series editors: Sara Barker, Joseph Bergin, Laura Kounine and William G. Naphy

 The study of early modern Irish history has experienced something of a renaissance in the last decade.
 However, studies tend to group around traditional topics in political or military history and significant gaps remain.
 The idea behind this series is to identify key themes and set the agenda for future research.
 Each volume in this series comes from leading scholars from Ireland, Britain, North America and elsewhere, addressing a particular subject.
 We aim to bring the best of Irish historical research to a wider audience, by engaging with international themes of empire, colonisation, religious change and social transformation.